 What We Still Don’t Know (And Really Need to Know) about Disney Genie+ at Disneyland

-Until most of those questions are answered, I can’t say for certain whether Disney Genie+ is going to be a good value.
+But until my outstanding questions are answered, I can’t say for certain whether Disney Genie+ is going to be a good value.
 And more importantly, I can’t devise a strategy for how to hack it to maximize your Disneyland day (which is totally the goal, right?).

 So what questions are we still waiting on answers to?
 Here goes!

 - How will Disneyland allocate ride space between Lightning Lane and standby lines?
 (Often 80+% of ride space was allocated to guests in the Fastpass/MaxPass queue, creating very long standby lines.
-Will that change?)
+Will that allocation change?)

 - When will guests with park hopper tickets be able to book attractions with Genie+ in the other park?
 Only after 1:00pm?
 Or can they start booking post-1pm return times earlier in the day when the return windows fall after the 1pm time?
+Does the entire return window have to be after 1pm, or would a 12:30pm-1:30pm window be offered?

 - Will wait times in the Lightning Lane be similar to what they were with FASTPASS/MaxPass?
 Will Lightning Lane waits be shorter in the a la carte individual attraction selection ride lines than in Lightning Lanes available for Genie+ rides?